 By then, you can isolate the harmed members from the rest of the flock.
 Isolating the injured chicken is protecting it from the rest of the flock as well.

 Furthermore, check the coop’s state to ensure there are no damages like sharp edges that can hook.
 Specific injuries mentioned can also cause unintended harm to any member of your flock.
 That’s why maintenance inspections on the cages are essential.

 Limit Light Exposure As Chickens Need Their Night-Time Too

-Chickens are very particular with their light exposures.
-These birds need 16 hours of light and also 8 hours of nightfall every day.
+Chickens are very particular about their light exposure, generally requiring around 14-16 hours of daylight and 8-10 hours of darkness each day.
 When your chickens have disproportionate lighting, they get stress which often leads to violent manners.